Ogyges

-Ogyges, also spelled Ogygus (Ancient Greek: Ὠγύγης or Ὤγυγος), is a primeval mythological ruler in ancient Greece, generally of Boeotia, but an alternative tradition makes him the first king of Attica.
+Ogyges, also spelled Ogygus (Ὠγύγης or Ὤγυγος; /en/ or /en/, oh-JIJ-eez; /en/ or /en/, ODD-juh-jeez or ODD-juh-gus) is a primeval mythological ruler in ancient Greece, generally of Boeotia, but an alternative tradition makes him the first king of Attica.

 Etymology

 Though the original etymology and meaning are uncertain, the name Ogyges may be related to the Greek Okeanos (Ὠκεανός), the Titan who personified the great world ocean.
 The Greek word Ogygios (Ὠγύγιος), meaning Ogygian, came to mean "primeval, primal," or "from earliest ages" and also "gigantic".

 Family

 Stories of Ogyges's descent differs widely.
 Besides Ogyges being one of the aborigines of Boeotia, there are tales that regard him as the son of Poseidon (by Alistra), Boeotus or even Cadmus.
+In one account, Ogygias (a variant of Ogyges) was referred as the son of Zeus and Eurynome, daughter of Asopus.
 Theophilus, in the 2nd century (Apologia ad Autolycum), says he was one of the Titans.

 Ogyges was the husband of Thebe, from whom the land of Thebes in Greece is said to derive its name.
 His children are listed variously as two sons: Eleusinus (for whom the city Eleusis was named) and Cadmus (noted above as his father in other traditions); and three daughters: Aulis, Alalcomenia, and Thelxinia.